alexherbig/MultiVCFAnalyzer/README.md

 The snpStatistics column definitions are as follows

-1. Sample: folder name of VCF file
+1. **Sample**: folder name of VCF file
-2. allPos: length of FASTA file in base pairs (bp)
+2. **allPos**: length of FASTA file in base pairs (bp)
-3. noCall: Number of positions with no call made as reported by GATK
+3. **noCall**: Number of positions with no call made as reported by GATK
-4. discardedRefCall: Number of positions with a discarded reference call for not passing GATK quality control
+4. **discardedRefCall**: Number of positions with a discarded reference call for not passing GATK quality control
-5. discardedVarCall: Number of positions with a discarded variant call for not passing GATK quality control
+5. **discardedVarCall**: Number of positions with a discarded variant call for not passing GATK quality control
-6. filteredVarCall: Number of positions with discarded calls based on user filter list
+6. **filteredVarCall**: Number of positions with discarded calls based on user filter list
-7. unhandledGenotype: Number of positions with discarded calls for having more than two possible alleles (e.g. Ref: A, ALT: G,T)
+7. **unhandledGenotype**: Number of positions with discarded calls for having more than two possible alleles (e.g. Ref: A, ALT: G,T)
-8. refCall: Number of reference calls made
+8. **refCall**: Number of reference calls made
-9. SNP Calls (all): Total number of non-reference calls made
+9. **SNP Calls (all)**: Total number of non-reference calls made
-10. SNP Calls (het): Total number of non-reference calls not passing user-supplied heterozygosity/homozygosity thresholds
+10. **SNP Calls (het)**: Total number of non-reference calls not passing user-supplied heterozygosity/homozygosity thresholds
-11. coverage(fold): Average number of reads covering final calls
+11. **coverage(fold)**: Average number of reads covering final calls
-12. coverage(percent): Percent coverage of all positions with final calls
+12. **coverage(percent)**: Percent coverage of all positions with final calls

 > Even if 'EMIT_ALL_SITES' is turned on, GATK will ignore any non-ACGT positions in the reference entirely (e.g. Ns), and will not export that position in the VCF file.
 Thus, refCall + SNP Calls (all) may not match allPos - noCall - discardedRefCall - discardedVarCall - filteredVarCall - unhandledGenotype as these positions are not supplied to MultiVCFAnalyzer'.
 You can check for this by checking the discrepancy of the two previous calculations is equal across every sample.